 Mehdi is Professor at the Adam Smith Business School, University of Glasgow.
 Prior to joining Glasgow, he worked at the universities of Bath and Oxford.
-He researches and teaches on the history and (geo)politics of economic globalization, with a specialist focus on professional service firms and the higher education sector.
-Since the Brexit vote in 2016, Mehdi has also been researching the notion of 'Global Britain' championed by the UK government.
+His research examines diverse aspects of globalization from a broadly postcolonial sociological perspective, with a specialist focus on professional service firms and business schools.
+In recent years, he has also extended his analysis to the politics of management knowledge.

-Mehdi currently is Associate Editor of Critical Perspectives on International Business and serves on the editorial boards of Journal of World Business, Organization Studies and Journal of Professions and Organization.
-He is also a visiting professor at the University of International Business and Economics in Beijing, China.
+Mehdi currently is Co-Editor-in-Chief of Critical Perspectives on International Business and serves on the editorial boards of Human Relations, Journal of Management Studies, Journal of World Business, Organization Studies and Journal of Professions and Organization.
+He is also a visiting professor at the University of International Business and Economics in Beijing, China, and a Fellow of the SBIA consortium at the University of Edinburgh.

 In 2015, Mehdi received the Dean’s Award for an Outstanding Contribution to Research at the University of Bath School of Management (and the Dean’s Award for Research Excellence in 2012).
 Mehdi has also been shortlisted twice (2016 and 2017) for the Col. Lyndall F Urwick Memorial Prize awarded by the Worshipful Company of Management Consultants.